I’ve updated this post on 18 July 2020 for the latest changes in legislation

 - Noting your Directors Loans mean you legally record what you are owed;

-- You’ll have the opportunity to charge interest on your Directors Loans if you wish;
+- You’ll have the opportunity to charge interest on your loans if you wish.

 How to Record Your Directors Loans

-Amounts a Director lends to or takes from their Limited Company is shown on the balance sheet.
+Amounts a Director lends to or takes from their Limited Company is documented on the balance sheet.

 Limited Companies must file a balance sheet once a year with Companies House.
 It is a legal document that logs everything a business owes or is owed.